jakob-schuster/restrander-vignette/README.md

 ### Customising the configuration

-The configuration file describes the full pipeline of operations used by Restrander to classify reads.
+The configuration file describes the full pipeline of operations used by Restrander to classify each read.
 By tweaking their config file, users can specialise Restrander's behaviour to their needs.
 The config file is in the `json` format:

 ```json
 {